-5.5 Preliminary Finding of No Significant Impact
+5.5 Finding of No Significant Impact

 Under 40 C.F.R. §§ 1501.5 and 1501.6, for the purposes of this NEPA analysis, the DOI is the lead agency and NOAA is a cooperating agency.
-Based on the analysis of the available information presented in this document, the federal Trustees have preliminarily concluded that implementation of the preferred restoration actions, as proposed herein, would not significantly impact the quality of the human environment.
+Based on the analysis of the available information presented in this document, the federal Trustees have concluded that implementation of the preferred restoration actions would not significantly impact the quality of the human environment.
 All potential beneficial and adverse impacts have been considered in reaching this conclusion.
-Unless information indicating the potential for significant impacts is revealed through the public review and comment process on this Draft DARP/EA, an Environmental Impact Statement (EIS) will not be prepared for the proposed restoration action.
-Issuance of a Finding of No Significant Impact based upon this Draft

-Environmental Assessment would fulfill and conclude all requirements for compliance with NEPA by the federal Trustees.
+No information indicating the potential for significant impacts was revealed through the public review and comment process on the Draft DARP/EA.
+An Environmental Impact Statement (EIS) will therefore not be prepared for the preferred restoration actions.
+Issuance of a Finding of No Significant Impact based upon this Environmental Assessment would fulfill and conclude all requirements for compliance with NEPA by the federal Trustees.